orbisgis/orbisgis-official-plugins/mapComposer/README.md

 ### Fill the document

 Then, you can fill the cartographic document with the map context (the map you have in OrbisGIS) and other elements such as title, scale, ...

+To add an element, follow these steps:
+1. click on the icon,
+2. in the new panel, configure your element and click on "OK",
+3. with the mouse, draw a rectangle which will correspond to the element's extent.

 ![Fill the map](img/mapcomposer_map.png)